semuconsulting/pyubx2/.github/pull_request_template.md

 ## Testing

-Please test all changes, however trivial, against the supplied unittest suite `tests/test_*.py` e.g. by executing the `tests/testsuite.py` module or using your IDE's native Python unittest integration facilities.
+Please test all changes, however trivial, against the supplied unittest suite `tests/test_*.py`.
 Please describe any test cases you have amended or added to this suite to maintain >= 99% code coverage.

 If you're adding new UBX message definitions for Generation 9+ devices, please check for any corresponding configuration database updates (`ubxtypes_configdb.py`).